cathalgking/cking-portfolio/visualisations.md

 <br>
 ### **Electoral Divisions within Galway City & County, Ireland**

 #### The County Galway area is partitioned by electoral constituency.
 Mouse over the map and click on the constituency of interest.
-As an extra layer of information, Vacancy Rates (the % of rental units not rented) in 2011 was added as a pop up which was taken from Census data.
+As an extra layer of data, Vacancy Rates (the % of rental units not rented) in 2011 was added as a pop up which was taken from Census data.
 Mapping visualisations provide enhanced understanding and context of the region of interest and can present a wide range of information at once.
 <iframe height="1700" src="03_geojson.html" width="100%"></iframe>